BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
-    He shared the story to say that there isn't necessarily a reason it happened; it just happened.
+    He shared the story to say there isn't necessarily a reason it happened; it just happened.
-    And that doesn't have to subtract from the grief of the loss.
-    --TODO citation from the book for this section
+    And that doesn't have to subtract from the grief of the loss.--TODO citation from the book for this section
 </p>

 <p>
-    Buddhism doesn't ask us to wrestle; it's more of a religion of letting go.
+    Buddhism doesn't want us to wrestle.
+It's more of a religion of letting go.
-    There's even a specific Buddhist virtue for letting go: Upekkhā (Sanskrit: उपेक्षा), "the virtue of equanimity".<sup>5</sup>
+    There's even a specific Buddhist virtue for letting go: upekkhā (Sanskrit: उपेक्षा), "the virtue of equanimity".<sup>5</sup>
     Some consider it the most important virtue of them all: "in the Seven Factors of [Buddhist] Awakening (bojjhanga), it is the ultimate characteristic to develop".<sup>5</sup>
 </p>

 <p>
 I don't think either wrestling with angels or letting go is better, but rather that the contrast is interesting.
-Perhaps because I grew up in a Judeo-Christian cultural and religious context, wrestling with angels feel more natural and more satisfying to me.
 </p>

 <hr/>

 <p>
-There's a problem though: when either the problem is so bad or the solutions just don't work.
+There's a problem though: what do you do when either the problem is so bad or the solutions don't work.
 A shot from another of that artist's videos shows a quote from the novel <i>Song of Enchantment</i>, by Ben Okri: "If you look too deeply everything breaks your heart." --TODO cite the novel
 </p>